Call Mon-Sun:

 • Recurring thoughts of suicide or death

-*The DSM criteria for diagnosing various conditions have changed from time to time, as noted in the latest version, DSM-5.
+*The DSM criteria for labeling various conditions have changed from time to time, as noted in the latest version, DSM-5.
+Any of these symptoms can be troublesome, and can benefit from the right treatment approach.

 Inpatient Program — Using Alternatives to Medication for Beating Depression

-If you are trying to avoid antidepressants or safely come off antidepressants, it is always wise to seek a licensed professional to help you through the process.
-While many of these recommended activities do not require a doctor at all, using alternatives to meds to beat depressionwhen dealing with clinical depression or any mental health symptoms, seeing a doctor who can help oversee your care is a valuable tool.
+If you are trying to avoid antidepressants or safely come off antidepressants, it is always wise to seek a licensed professional to help you forge a pathway that is safe for you.
+While many of these recommended antidepressant alternatives do not require a doctor at all, using alternatives to meds to beat depressionwhen dealing with clinical depression or any mental health symptoms, seeing a doctor who can help oversee your care is a valuable tool.

 Depending on a person’s symptoms, inpatient care may be needed.
 More severe cases of depression, PTSD, and trauma will sometimes need a more intensive one-on-one setting in order to begin healing from deep issues and debilitating symptoms.

 No matter how far down a person has gone, there are treatment centers and doctors offering alternatives to antidepressants around the world.
-One of the more recognized programs offering alternatives to antidepressants is Alternative to Meds Center, an inpatient program in Sedona, Arizona.
+We are one of the most recognized programs offering alternatives to antidepressants in an inpatient setting, located in beautiful Sedona, Arizona.

 Many individuals are being freed from dependence on antidepressants and other psychiatric medications every day at our center.
 After speaking with your doctor, try incorporating a few items from this Top 10 Alternatives to Antidepressants list, and see if your days become brighter.
 And please, if you need more personalized help, do not hesitate to contact us.
 We are here to help.